SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/troubleshoot.md

 nav_order: 10
 ---

 *This page is intended to capture common troubleshooting issues with the Summit Events App.
-Have something to contribute, comment below and we'll add it to this page.*
+Have something to contribute, comment below and we'll add it to this page.*  __Can't find what you are looking for here?
+Have suggestions for improvements?__  Post your question on the SEA Trailblazer community page:  [SEA Trailblazer Community]([https://www.google.com](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kHi2SAE?tab=discussion&sort=LAST_MODIFIED_DATE_DESC)https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kHi2SAE?tab=discussion&sort=LAST_MODIFIED_DATE_DESC)

 # Registration Pages